Introduction to Bacon & the Art of Living

 Visiting Boer farms in the Transvaal left me with a bitter-sweet taste in my mouth.
 On the one hand, these people were the warmest and heartiest people I knew.
 Rugged, industrious and hard working with a faith that almost moved mountains.
 On the other hand, I was angry to see the little black kids, indentured by people like the Jordaan’s on account of the fact that they were caught on his farm or captured when the Boers raided native villages or bought as “black ivory” on auctions like you would trade cattle.

 An indignation rose up in my heart against this cruelest of practices when I hear things like Petrus Jordaan’s wife says that after a few years, these young ones accept their fate and become accustomed to their new life, as the memories of their parents fade.
 They become so loyal to the Boer family that they are prepared to fight against the English with the Boers.
-When I hear stories like these, my mind wonders back to the Cape and the many black friends I grew up with and call my friends to this day.
+When I hear stories like these, my mind wanders back to the Cape and the many black friends I grew up with and call my friends to this day.

 Of all the peoples of the interior, I feel closest to the Boers of the Orange Free State.
-Not only on account of the fact that they do not practice the indenture of native people but a family member on my mothers side, Oom Piet Rademan, moved to the Northern Free State and now farms very near the point where I cross the Vaal River on my way to Johannesburg.
-I made it a habit to set up camp at Viljoensdrift and then undertake the 12 hours horse ride to their farm, Rooiwal, in the Vredefort district to spend a few days there before I return to my camp and cross the Vaal River on my way to Johannesburg
+Not only on account of the fact that they do not practice the indenture of native people but a family member on my mother’s side, Oom Piet Rademan, moved to the Northern Free State and now farms very near the point where I cross the Vaal River on my way to Johannesburg.
+I made it a habit to set up camp at Viljoensdrift and then to undertake the 12-hour horse ride to their farm, Rooiwal, in the Vredefort district to spend a few days there before I return to my camp and cross the Vaal River on my way to Johannesburg

-Oom Pieter Jacobus Rademan (born on 13 September 1838) grew up in Swellendam in the Cape Colony and moved North, to the Orange Free State where he met and married Susanna Maria Geldenhuys from Kroonstad.
+Oom Pieter Jacobus Rademan (born on 13 September 1838) grew up in Swellendam in the Cape Colony and moved North to the Orange Free State where he met and married Susanna Maria Geldenhuys from Kroonstad.
 He settled at Rooiwal in 1872 where they now live with their 10 children.

 Oom Piet was a simple man who tended his Afrikaner cattle and planted his corn on the rocky hills surrounding his simple but functional home.
-His children are the backbone of his work force and the small number of natives who work for them are treated in fairness and allowed to live in the way that they have been accustomed to for hundreds of years, receiving a wage at the end of every week.
-(4) There are, for sure, stories doing the rounds in the family that him and his wife could he hard task masters if the workers did not perform their duties up to standard but of the practice of indenture there was no sign and they desired nothing else but the peaceful existence of all peoples.
+His children are the backbone of his workforce and the small number of natives who work for them are treated in fairness and allowed to live in the way that they have been accustomed to for hundreds of years, receiving a wage at the end of every week.
+(5) There are, for sure, stories doing the rounds in the family of him and his wife who could he hard taskmasters if the workers did not perform their duties up to standard but of the practice of indenture there was no sign and they desired nothing else but the peaceful existence of all peoples.

-In the ebb and flow of human affairs I must determine my own place.
-I saw clearly that the seeds of the Anglo-Boer War of 1880 and 1881 were still germinating in the soil of Southern Africa.
+In a few short years, I would turn my back on riding transport and embark on an entirely different adventure.
+In the ebb and flow of human affairs, I soon had to determine my own place.
+I saw clearly that the seeds sown by the Anglo-Boer War of 1880 and 1881 were still germinating in the soil of Southern Africa.
 Despite the fact that the Boers were victorious against England, I could not see the pressure groups in London relenting on the issue of slavery.
 On the other hand, the Transvaal Boers’ view of the native was a matter of religion to them and I could not see this change easily.
-The powerful British Empire was dealt a bloody nose by a small group of Boers and this would certainly be redressed, especially in light of the discovery of gold at the Rand and the influx of English people (immigrants) lusting after the gold.
+The powerful British Empire was dealt a bloody nose by a small group of Boers and this would certainly be redressed, especially in light of the discovery of gold at the Rand and the influx of English people (immigrants) lusting after it.

 Whichever way I think about it, peace was not something I saw for this land for the near future and I had to think deeply about what I wanted to dedicate my life to and how to make a living.
 In any event, it would be foolish to think that one would be able to ride transport through this land, uninterrupted while clouds of war gather.

 As these things were becoming clear to me, I embarked on another trip to the Transvaal from Cape Town.
 Little did I know that this would be the trip where a most fortuitous event would occur.
-A problem that would lead to a meeting which would lead to a plan that would result in the rest of my life.
+A problem that would lead to a meeting that would lead to a plan that would result in the rest of my life.
 On this trip, I met the most interesting Boer from Potchefstroom, Oscar Klynveld.
 This trip became the transition into the greatest adventure, ever, born from the seeds of war!

 (c) eben van tonder